Demographics of Turkey: Immigration

 Immigration to Turkey is the process by which people migrate to Turkey to reside in the country.
 After the dissolution of the Ottoman Empire following Turkish War of Independence, and The 1923 Population exchange between Greece and Turkey, exodus by the large portion of Turkish (Turkic) and Muslim peoples from the Balkans (Balkan Turks, Albanians, Bosniaks, Pomaks), Caucasus (Abkhazians, Ajarians, Circassians, Chechens, Lezgins), Crimea (Crimean Tatar diaspora), and Crete (Cretan Turks) took refuge in present-day Turkey and moulded the country's fundamental features.
 Trends of immigration towards Turkey continue to this day, although the motives are more varied and are usually in line with the patterns of global immigration movements — Turkey, for example, receives many economic migrants from nearby countries such as Armenia, Moldova, Georgia, Iran, and Azerbaijan, but also from Central Asia, Ukraine and Russia.
 Turkey's migrant crisis during the 2010s saw high numbers of people arriving in Turkey, particularly those fleeing the Syrian civil war.

-As of August 2024, the number of refugees of the Syrian civil war in Turkey was estimated to be 3,097,660 people.
-The number of Syrians had decreased by 321,118 people in 2023.
 In 2022, nearly 100,000 Russian citizens migrated to Turkey, becoming the first in the list of foreigners who moved to Turkey, meaning an increase of more than 218% from 2021.

 In order to obtain Turkish citizenship there is a range of legal grounds, which can include: reunification with their family, marriage to a Turkish citizen, for the purchase of real estate worth $400,000 from a Turkish citizen or company.
 The minimum investment amount was increased in May 2022, previously it was enough to invest $250,000.
 Also the basis is to work in Turkey, training, business, medical treatment, refugee status.
+More than 240,000 Syrian citizens acquired Turkish citizenship since 2011.

-Population in Turkey by country of citizenship by the end of each years:
+Population in Turkey by country of citizenship at the end of each years: